 Second, once you've identified the best operation for you, it's easy to determine which surgeons achieve the most natural and attractive results.
 All people are hard-wired to appreciate natural attractiveness.
 Fortunately, it's easy for you to identify who can meet your highest expectations simply by reviewing before-and-after photo galleries.

 Many plastic surgeons perform cosmetics surgery procedures such as breast lifts.
 But few specialize in the cosmetic, rather than reconstructive side of plastic surgery and dedicate their entire practice to aesthetic procedures.
-Because Dr. Vath and Dr. Wolfe practice cosmetic plastic surgery exclusively, they perform hundreds of breast lifts per year and can assure each patient that she will get the most beautiful aesthetic transformation possible.
+Because our surgeons practice cosmetic plastic surgery exclusively, they perform hundreds of breast lifts per year and can assure each patient that she will get the most beautiful aesthetic transformation possible.

 Seek a surgeon who upholds the proper credentials including certification by the American Board of Plastic Surgery (ABPS), membership in the American Society of Plastic Surgeons (ASPS) and the American Society of Aesthetic Plastic Surgeons (ASAPS).
 Learn more about selecting a surgeon here.

 Your breast lift procedure will be performed in our AAAHC certified Apex Surgical Facility in Golden, Colorado.
-Apex is owned and operated by Dr. Wolfe and Dr. Vath, and is used exclusively for aesthetic surgery patients.
+Apex is owned and operated by our surgeons, and is used exclusively for aesthetic surgery patients.
 Anesthesia is used to ensure that you feel no discomfort and that your breathing is maintained and controlled for the duration of your procedure.
 We use only board certified anesthesiologists, including Dr. Joseph Carpenter, the medical director of Apex Surgical Facility.
 Learn more about the Apex Surgical Facility here.

 Perhaps the most important criterion for choosing a plastic surgeon is your intuitive sense of comfort with the physician as a person.
 Cosmetic surgery is an emotional and personal experience.
 After all of your research into credentials and before/after pictures, ultimately, you must feel good about trusting the plastic surgeon to care for you and your aesthetic results.